The Monarch Charitable Foundation

 Climate Justice Grantmaking

-• Supports 30+ grassroots organizations across North America and the Arctic
+• Supports 30+ grassroots organisations across North America and the Arctic

-• Focus on organizations led by women, BIPOC communities, and Indigenous peoples
+• Focus on organisations led by women, BIPOC communities, and Indigenous peoples

 • Primarily unrestricted, multi-year operating support